 News and Announcements

-Council.
-All are welcome to nominate – nominations
+positions on the Council.
+All are welcome to

-(via letter of interest) are due at 5:00PM
+nominate – nominations (via letter of interest) were due at 5:00PM

 Thurston Thrives Coordinating Council met on

 Monday, August 17th,

 Courthouse, Bldg 1.
 Room 280.